 Click Here for tab for Cut My Lip by Twenty One Pilots

-If you have a capo available to play this song it will make holding the chords much easier as they all need some kind of barring over the second fret.
+If you have a capo available, it will make holding the chords much easier as they all need some kind of barring over the second fret.
 The chord progression is simply Em, D, A, and Bm which will repeat for the whole song and is played with an incredibly simple strumming pattern.

-Unlike some of the other songs on this list which are generally promotional singles released as part of a studio album.
-This one started life as a cover of the original song from Swedish singer Robyn that Calum performed and posted to his youtube channel.
-He was later encouraged to record the single properly which was then released in 2016, to somewhat mixed critical reviews, but was well received by fans who streamed the song so much it reached the number 1 spot in 6 different countries.
+Unlike some of the other songs on this list which are generally promotional singles released as part of a studio album, this one started life as a cover of the original song from Swedish singer Robyn that Calum and was performed and posted to Calum’s YouTube channel.
+He was later encouraged to record the single properly and it was released in 2016 to somewhat mixed critical reviews, but was well received by fans who streamed the song so much it reached the number 1 spot in 6 different countries.

-This is a very simple finger-picked song where you will be just jumping between two notes as they outline the overall chord progression with a few bass notes thrown in here and there.
+This is a very simple fingerpicked song where you’ll just be jumping between two notes as they outline the overall chord progression with a few bass notes thrown in here and there.
 The song is played with a capo on the 1st fret.

 Fire Escape by Foster The People